fheyer/ntp-mock/README.md

 # Delivering mock time with NTP

 The included NTP server can be used to update clients with a fake time.
+For example this allows running time dependent tests on clients connected over a network.
 The delta to correct time is controlled by env variable `FAKETIME` (on command line or in `.env`).
 For example set